top of page

 • 7 min read

-Entrepreneurship has never only been about profit, but rather it is about power, purpose and creating the future you want to see for yourself.
+Entrepreneurship is not just about profit; it’s about power, purpose, and creating the future you want to see.

 Businesswoman